BabarZKhan/Kiwi-compiler-HLS/README.md

 # Scientific Users

  It is widely accepted that many problems in scientific computing can be vastly accelerated using either FPGA or GPU execution resources.
 Also, the FPGA approach in particular leads generally to a significant saving in execution energy.
-The product of the two gains can be typically one thousand fold.
+The product of the two gains can be typically one thousand fold [0].

 Kiwi provides acceleration for multi-threaded (parallel) programs provided they can be converted to .NET bytecode.
-Originating from Microsoft, the .NET (also known as CIL) is a well-engineered, general purpose intermediate code that runs on many platforms, including mono/linux.
+Originating from Microsoft, the .NET (also known as CIL) is a well-engineered, general purpose intermediate code that runs on many platforms, including mono/linux [0].

 # Kiwi USPs - Unique Selling Points

 There have been numerous high-level synthesis (HLS) projects in recent decades.
 Finally HLS has come of age, with all FPGA and EDA vendors offering HLS products.
 Nearly all of the prior work has used C, C++ or SystemC as the source HLL.
 (Historical note: Greaves CTOV compiler from 1995 is now owned by Synopsys Greaves-CTOV-1995 via the Tenison EDA sale.)
+[0]

 It is widely accepted that C# and mono/dotnet provide a significant leg up compared with C++ owing to crystal clear semantics, selectively checked overflows, neat higher-order functions and delegates, amenability to compiler optimisations and automated refactoring, garbage management, versioned assemblies and so on.
 Many of these benefits are most strongly felt with parallel programs.
-Also, the LINQ/Dryad extension is a clean route for manual invocations of accelerators.
+Also, the LINQ/Dryad extension is a clean route for manual invocations of accelerators [0].

 The Kiwi system has the following USPs compared with most/all other HLS tools: